At the bottom of this article is a new video talking about the correct and incorrect side of rearmount.

 I always think of getting my opponent’s head ‘on the pillow’, with the pillow being my biceps.
 If he gets off the pillow now I’ve got some serious work to do to maintain rearmount and tap him out.

-Just by understanding this one single concept – keeping your opponent on the correct side – you’ll literally submit people twice as often, and make it twice as difficult for your opponents to escape.
+Just by understanding this one single concept – keeping your opponent on your strong side – you’ll literally submit people twice as often, and make it twice as difficult for your opponents to escape.

 The video below breaks down the strong and weak side concept very clearly.